dancromartie/affirmative/README.md

 # affirmative
-a python webservice for making sure events happen
+python webservice for making sure events happen.

 # Overview

 ## What it does ##

 This isn't monitoring per se, nor testing.
-This is kind of a "checklist for technology operations".
+This is kind of a "checklist for (technology) operations".
 For example "make sure that model xyz seems to be under control" is something that you want to verify every 3 days.
 You can either have a person click a button to verify it, or you might have a script that runs complicated checks and then calls Affirmative's API.